-Objective Description of Action Measurement Lead sensitive early warning mecha Prevention: "Mainstream a gender perspective into all conflict prevention activities and strategies, develop effective gender- sensitive early warning mechanisms and institutions, and strengthen efforts to prevent violence against women, including gender based violence" (UN definition) Publicly challenge sexual and gender based violence 2011 FCO project funding for the editing of a film about victims of Sexual and Gender-Based Violence (SGBV) 'The Greatest Silence' into a format suitable for broadcast on DRC state television.
+Objective Description of Action Measurement Lead anisms and institutions, and strengthen ention activities and strategies, develop efforts to prevent violence against wor Publicly challenge sexual and gender based violence 2011 FCO project funding for the editing of a film about victims of Sexual and Gender-Based Violence (SGBV) 'The Greatest Silence' into a format suitable for broadcast on DRC state television.
 Film is broadcast and reaches a wide audience.
 Post to discuss the film with local NGOs and report on the local responses.
 FCO 2011 FCO project funding for the 'Vrai Djo' campaign aimed at promoting positive attitudes towards women.
 Five film clips produced and shown on Congolese TV in June 2011.
 Impact of message measured through focus groups.
-FCO Participation: "Promote and support women's active and meaningful participation in all peace processes as well as their representation in formal and informal decision making at all levels: improve partnership and networking with local and international women's rights groups and organisations; recruit and appoint women to senior positions in the UN including Special Reps of the SG, and in peacekeeping forces, including military, police and civilian personnel" (UN definition) Support improved coordination and planning on gender equality, including SGBV by the Government of DRC Increase the number, 2011 Funding to strengthen the role of the DRC Ministry of Gender.
+FCO representation in formal and in international women's rights g Participation: "Promote and support women's active and meaningful participation in all peace processes as well as their representation in formal and informal decision making at all levels: improve partnership and networking with local and international women's rights groups and organisations; recruit and appoint women to senior positions in the UN including Special Reps of the SG, and in peacekeeping forces, including military, police and civilian personnel" (UN definition) Support improved coordination and planning on gender equality, including SGBV by the Government of DRC Increase the number, 2011 Funding to strengthen the role of the DRC Ministry of Gender.
 A gender advisor posted in the Ministry of Gender, Family and Children for two years.
 The Ministry to implement guidance provided by the advisor.
 UK to engage with new Gender Minister.
 Meetings reported.
 DFID